WhyNotHugo/caffeine-ng/README.md

 Caffeine-ng
 ===========

-Caffeine is a little daemon that sits in you systray, and prevents the screensaver from showing up, or the systems from going to sleep.
+Caffeine is a little daemon that sits in your systray, and prevents the screensaver from showing up, or the system from going to sleep.
 It does so when an application is fullscreened (eg: youtube), or when you click on the systray icon (which you can do, when, eg: reading).